Original Research ARTICLE

 Citation: Borghi AM, Flumini A, Cimatti F, Marocco D and Scorolli C (2011) Manipulating objects and telling words: a study on concrete and abstract words acquisition.
 Front.
 Psychology 2:15. doi: 10.3389/fpsyg.2011.00015

 Received: 24 July 2010;

 Reviewed by:Domenico Parisi, The National Research Council, Italy

 Manuel De Vega, University of La Laguna, Spain

 Copyright: © 2011 Borghi, Flumini, Cimatti, Marocco and Scorolli.
-This is an open-access article subject to an exclusive license agreement between the authors and Frontiers Media SA, which permits unrestricted use, distribution, and reproduction in any medium, provided the original authors and source are credited and other Frontiers conditions are complied with.
+This is an open-access article subject to a non-exclusive license between the authors and Frontiers Media SA, which permits use, distribution and reproduction in other forums, provided the original authors and source are credited and other Frontiers conditions are complied with.